 IAM provides two additional layers of network protection.
 First when users try to log on, but also when they move throughout a network.

 Centralized tools make it easier to detect security policy breaches when they occur.
 Some IAM packages use machine learning to analyze user activity and improve security.
-Security teams can carry out proactive risk mitigation and improve their overall security posture.
+Security teams can mitigate proactive risks and improve their overall security posture.

-When violations occur, IAM provides admins with the power to revoke privileges as required.
+When violations occur, IAM allows admins to revoke privileges as required.
 Automated user management also reduces the risk of human error when off-boarding accounts or assigning permissions.

 Overall, access management systems deliver key security services.
-They authenticate and authorize users, they detect violations, and they also improve visibility – empowering security teams to achieve more.
+They authenticate and authorize users, detect violations, and improve visibility – empowering security teams to achieve more.

 2. Reduced operating costs through better resource organization

-In hybrid cloud and on-premises environments, the cost of managing network access can rise exponentially.
-IAM solves this problem by bundling together diverse assets and creating a single point of access.
+The cost of managing network access can rise exponentially in hybrid cloud and on-premises environments.
+IAM solves this problem by bundling diverse assets and creating a single access point.

 Federated identity management connects internal user profiles with partner organizations.
 Managers can share application access across stakeholders without losing control over security.
 And using a single IAM app reduces the cost of managing complex user communities.